factorlibre/margin-analysis/product_standard_margin/README.rst

 * This module will not work properly if used in a multicompany context with product prices depending on the company.

+* You may not want to install this module if you have a large product catalog because it will take a lot of time just to calculate the fields initial values.
+If thats the case and you still want to install it you could create the fields in the database to be able to finish the installation and compute their value after with a script.

 * It should be great to use the odoo widget ``percentpie`` for the display of the field ``standard_margin_rate`` but for the time being, the field is not displayed properly.